AlvaroGomezMartinez/clark-counselor-notification-project/README.md

 - Automatic email routing to assigned counselor based on student last name ranges
 - Emergency notifications sent to all counselors when urgent
 - Error handling and admin notifications
-- Comprehensive unit testing with GasTap
+- Built-in unit testing via the Simple Test Framework (no external dependencies)

 ## Setup